Rodoo, Nagaur: Geography

 Rodu is home to people from various castes and religions.
-Among the Hindu population, the major castes include Rajputs and Jats.
+Among the Hindu population, the major castes include Rajputs and Jaats (Beniwal,Tandi, Saran, Tholiya,Birda,Godhra, Bijarniya).
 In addition, a significant number of people from other communities, often grouped under the umbrella term 'Meghwals,' also reside in the region.
 The village also has a notable population of Brahmins, primarily bearing the title 'Sharma.'
 Muslims form a significant part of the population as well, with prominent Muslims with surname Bhati, Kayamkhani, Hatikhani, Kazi, and Maniyaar(mugals).
 Moreover, a small portion of the population is contributed by the Aacharya surnames.

 Demographics

 As of 2001 India Census, Rodu had a population of 5613.
 The male population is 2847, while the female population is 2766.